UW-Green Bay Admissions Office website: www.uwgb.edu/admissions/

 International Student Admission

 Admission for international students is based upon scholastic achievement and ability to use the English language.
-Note: Proof of ability to finance a UW-Green Bay education is also expected as part of the admission process for the purpose of issuing the necessary Certificate of Eligibility (Form I-20).
+Note: Proof of ability to finance a UW-Green Bay education is expected prior to the issuing the necessary Certificate of Eligibility (Form I-20).

 International students must be prepared to finance their education.
 A limited number of partial tuition remission scholarships exist.
 Because of the difficulty in gaining permission from the U.S. Immigration and Naturalization Service to work off campus, international students should not anticipate financing an education by income from employment.
 Limited on-campus work opportunities are available.

-The Admissions Office at UW-Green Bay will issue the necessary Certificate of Eligibility (Form I-20) to admitted students.
+The Office of International Education at UW-Green Bay will issue the necessary Certificate of Eligibility (Form I-20) to admitted students once it is confirmed the student has the ability to finance a UW-Green Bay education.

 A student who has been denied admission may appeal that decision by letter to the Director of Admissions.
 Students may contact the Office of Admissions for additional information.